ska-sa/katgpucbf/misc/xbgpu/README.md

 installed.
 3. The Nvidia driver installed on the host machine needs to be compatible with the cuda 10.1 as the unit test will run on an image based on the nvidia/cuda:10.1-devel-ubuntu18.04 container.
+4. The node the server runs on requires a a Mellanox ConnectX-5 (or newer) NIC.
+The Mellanox OFED drivers enabling ibverbs functionality on the NIC must also be installed.

 This should all be happening automatically on SARAO's servers, but if you fork this repo and want to set up your own CI server, these steps should help you on your way.
 A